The Incredible Saguaro Cactus Flower

 Stick around, because June is when the delicate white blossoms that’ve been pollinated develop into ruby-red fruits.
 The fruits are eaten by birds and bats, as well as dedicated people who harvest them at the peak of the summer heat, just a few weeks before the monsoon rains arrive.

-Saguaro fruit harvesting is a tradition that has been practiced for thousands of years by the Indigenous peoples of the Sonoran Desert, which continues to this day.
+Saguaro fruit harvesting is a tradition practiced for thousands of years by the Indigenous peoples of the Sonoran Desert and continues to this day.
 The fruits are gently knocked off the cactus with a special pole that is traditionally made from saguaro cactus ribs.
-The ribs are a hard, sturdy wood and are used for roofing support material, rafters, fences, walls, and furniture.
+The ribs are a hard, sturdy wood used for roofing support, rafters, fences, walls, and furniture.

 The fruits are cooked and strained into a fine, thick syrup, with sugar added for preservation.
-The sugar can be used as-is, or made into jam.
-The flavor is similar to plum and raspberry, with deeper textures and flavors.
+The syrup can be used as-is or made into jam.
+The flavor is similar to plums and raspberries, with a deeper texture and flavor.

 Where to See Saguaro Cactus Flowers